easysoa/EasySOA-Incubation/easysoa-samples/easysoa-samples-axxx/axxx-easysoa-model/README.md

  * For instance, if you which to wipe the registry out, then fill Specifications and
  * create Realisation subproject, do :
  *
- * mvn clean install -Dexec.mainClass="com.axxx.dps.demo.RemoteRepositoryInit" -Dexec.args="clean Specifications Realisation username=Administrator password=Administrator"
+ * mvn clean install exec:java -Dexec.mainClass="com.axxx.dps.demo.RemoteRepositoryInit" -Dexec.args="clean Specifications Realisation username=Administrator password=Administrator"
  *
  * WARNING: Requires a running EasySOA Registry on port 8080 (or at least a launched Nuxeo DM
  * with the Nuxeo Studio project "EasySOA" deployed)